folio-org/stripes/doc/new-development-setup.md

 ## TL;DR

+Make sure you are running against the most-recent version of the `testing-backend` box; yes, it's bleeding edge, but anything else is likely out of sync with the front-end modules.
+You must `vagrant destroy` an existing VM for `vagrant up` to find and install a new version; `vagrant halt; vagrant up` is not sufficient.

 The following code will create a new working directory named `stripes`, clone the relevant repositories into it, install their dependencies, configure the @folio NPM registry, install the `stripes` npm package for running stripes, and start that server running at [localhost:8080](http://localhost:8080).
 Just paste it into your terminal:

 ```